econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

  | $\vFunc_{t}(\mNrm)$                    | the normalized value function when consumption decision is made                                                          |
  | $\mathfrak{v}_{t}(\aNrm)$                  | the normalized value function when portfolio decision is made                                                          |

-%{and} since $\aNrm$ measures available market resources that are unspent, this formulation makes it crystal clear that the consumer faces a tradeoff between the utility of consumption today and the expected value of preserving assets $\aNrm=\mNrm-\cNrm$ for the future.[^normalization]
-%% MNW: This deletion was mistakenly reversed, I think.
-This sentence was moved up to just before the subsubsection break.

 ### Calibration

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.